mwada/blablablabla/README.md

 ## Improvements

-This application works with 3 entities:
+The application works with 3 entities:

 * Property: represents a single property with its attributes and coordinate
 * Province: represents a single province with its coordinate
-* Territory: matrix with all Position of the map, where each Position contains a list of property ids and a list of province names
+* Territory: matrix with all Position of the map, each Position contains a list of property ids and province names

 These 3 entities are using memory structures as repositories and should be replaced with real databases for production environment, implementing the repository interfaces (com.vivareal.spotippos.repository.*Repository) to access these storages.

 Property and Province could be persisted in a relational database like MySQL.
 Territory could be persisted in a fast data structure storage like Redis.

 Redis also has a helpful geospatial structure (Geo) that could be used to improve the territory persistence, with the caveat that it works with radius queries instead of box area.